voronokKita/alpaca-chan/Development History.md

 All main parts of the application are written and working!

-Username & pk now stored in a session.
+Username & pk now stored in a session. <br>
+ListingRedirectMixin; some misc mixin logic.